 Our supply chains

+The Group procures goods and services from suppliers around the world, which total several thousand in number and operate from multiple countries.
+Our vendors supply everything from rolling stock, road vehicles, fuel and utilities to uniforms, catering, cleaning, contract and agency employees (including drivers) and security.
 The Group aims to ensure that its suppliers meet high standards with respect to both the conduct of their business and their management of social and ethical issues.
-To this end, the Group has in place Ethical Sourcing Standards (available at http://www.nationalexpressgroup.com/our-way/suppliers/ethical-sourcing/) which we expect our suppliers to comply with.
-We have a practice of including in our supplier contracts rights to audit such compliance and take other remedial action against suppliers should we find non-compliance.
+To this end, the Group has in place Ethical Sourcing Standards (available at http://www.nationalexpressgroup.com/our-way/suppliers/ethical-sourcing) which we expect our suppliers to comply with.
+We have a practice of including in our supplier contracts the right to audit such compliance and take other remedial action against suppliers should we find non-compliance.

 The Group has in place a Workplace Rights Policy and a Human Rights Policy (available at http://www.nationalexpressgroup.com/our-way/policies/).